kubeflow/spark-operator/docs/volcano-integration.md

       - name: "test-volume"
         mountPath: "/tmp"
 ```
-When running, the Pods Events can be used to verify that whether the pods have been scheduled via volcano.
+When running, the Pods Events can be used to verify that whether the pods have been scheduled via Volcano.
 ```
 Type    Reason     Age   From                          Message
 ----    ------     ----  ----                          -------